Are There Alternatives to Bridging Loans? – Exploring Short Term Finance

 A common use of bridging loans is to boost working capital when cashflow is low.
 However, if you’re looking to purchase tools, machinery, product or office furniture and tech, you could be suitable for asset finance.

-Asset finance allows a business to make purchase payments in instalments or to release cash from existing assets by selling them to a finance provider and agreeing to lease them back instead.
+Asset finance allows a business to make purchase payments in installments or to release cash from existing assets by selling them to a finance provider and agreeing to lease them back instead.

 Again, if cashflow is down, you could apply for a bridging loan.
 However, if this drop in funds is due to owed fees, invoice factoring could help.